Itschauhanyash/HMS/README.md

 The application is designed to exactly match the provided screenshots (`1.1.png` - `1.10.png`), ensuring 100% fidelity with the original design specs.

 ---
-Built with ❤️ by Antigravity
+Built with ❤️ by Yash Chauhan